Canoeing with Toddlers

-When you go canoeing for the first time, try paddling without your children.
+Try paddling without your children when you go canoeing for the first time.
 If you plan a family canoe trip, you should have some experience.

-In addition, you can hire a guiding company that specializes in canoe trips for novice paddlers.
+In addition, you can hire a guiding company specializing in canoe trips for novice paddlers.
 They will usually provide the equipment you need for the journey, and their guides will handle any problems.

 If you plan your first family canoe trip, whether on your own or with a guiding company, consider the following tips.
 The more in advance you plan, the more fun the trip will be.
 The last thing you want is to be surprised when you go on a trip.
 Be prepared and make some great memories with your family!

 You should consider the trip in terms of safety and fun when you take your kids canoeing for the first time.
-When canoeing with kids, the primary concern should always be safety, but you also want to have specific plans to make the first paddle trip as stress-free as possible.
-Safety concerns are listed first, followed by advice for a low-stress trip.
+When canoeing with kids, the primary concern should always be safety, but you also want specific plans to make the first paddle trip as stress-free as possible.
+Get the suitable kids kayak or kids canoe, but Safety concerns are listed first, followed by advice for a low-stress trip.

 It would be best to consider a few things when choosing a PFD for your child.
 The main factor to consider is the child's weight.
 There are three categories of PFDs for children:

 PFDs for youth look very similar to adult PFDs, just slightly smaller.
 In many child-sized PFDs, there is an additional strap around the crotch area to ensure that the PFD stays on if the child falls in.
 Most infant PFDs have head support, a handle, and a crotch strap.